 The entrance into middle school is an important moment in the life of a child.
 Expectations tend to change as they begin to understand that their opinions matter and begin to become more aware of their individuality, while seeking acceptance in a larger community.
 For that reason we celebrate this moment with a number of “Welcome to Youth” activities.

 One of the calls we all have as Christians is to service, and this is an important part of growing into the faith as a youth.
 Our youth are active in a number of weekly outreach and inreach activities, and are encouraged to share their time and talent with the church in these ways.
 We also have special service events where we help those in the church, and those in need in our communities.
 All of this builds up to Mission trip opportunities both here and abroad.

 Summer Trips and Events

 Summer can be a busy time for youth, but we hope that every so often we are able to take some time out and spend doing “God things.”
 We have over the past couple of years done a number of special trips and events.
 Youth Meetups for food or fun here in the area.
-These are great chances just to catch up with each other over the summer Mission Trips where we worked with those who needed help, learned about poverty, homelessness, and God’s call for mercy and justice, and discovered more about ourselves.
-Montreat Youth Conference where we join with Christians from all over to worship and learn about God.
+These are great chances just to catch up with each other over the summer.
+We go on Mission Trips where we work with those who need help, learn about poverty, homelessness, and God’s call for mercy and justice, and discover more about ourselves.
+We attend Middle and High School Montreat Youth Conference where we join with Christians from all over to worship and learn about God.
 Team Building Trips where we went white water rafting and zip lining.
 There we learned about overcoming our fears, building community, and relying on one another.
 Day Trips to Theme parks, just because they’re fun and a good time together.
-Next year a number of the youth will travel to Guatemala to learn and serve.
+This summer a number of the youth will travel to Chicago to learn and serve.
 There they will work with those on the outskirts of both the global community as well as their local communities as they partner with abused women, disabled children, and those in the poorest areas to do God’s work together.

 Youth in Worship